AK-Mrohyeah/Alexi-Bode-Porfolio/README.md

 # Alexi-Bode-Porfolio
-Some projects that I've worked
+Some projects that I've worked on